 There are certain skills that many outside operators have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, math skills and mechanical skills.
+We discovered that a lot of resumes listed analytical skills, math skills and detail oriented.

 If you're interested in becoming an outside operator, one of the first things to consider is how much education you need.
-We've determined that 42.8% of outside operators have a bachelor's degree.
-In terms of higher education levels, we found that 1.8% of outside operators have master's degrees.
-Even though some outside operators have a college degree, it's possible to become one with only a high school degree or GED.
+We've determined that 50.9% of outside operators have a bachelor's degree.
+In terms of higher education levels, we found that 1.5% of outside operators have master's degrees.
+Even though most outside operators have a college degree, it's possible to become one with only a high school degree or GED.